top of page

 Image transfers involve transferring a printed image onto another surface, such as paper, fabric, or canvas, to create a layered, intricate design.

-This method can add depth, texture, and themed elements to a piece of art, making it a fun choice for folks looking to blend different media and techniques.
+This method can add depth, texture, and themed elements to a piece of art, making it a fun choice for people who want to blend different media and techniques.

 The process typically uses a transfer medium like Citrisolv, nail polish remover, or a transfer medium using laser printers.